 Embedded Debugging with the Black Magic Probe

-The “Black Magic Probe” is a combined hardware & software project.
-At the hardware level, it implements JTAG and SWD interfaces for ARM Cortex A-series and M-series micro-controllers.
-At the software level, it provides a “gdbserver” implementation and Flash programmer support for ranges of micro-controllers of various brands.
-Both the hardware & software components of the Black Magic Probe are open source projects, designed by 1BitSquared in collaboration with Black Sphere Technologies.
+The “Black Magic Probe” is a combined hardware & software project, designed by 1BitSquared in collaboration with Black Sphere Technologies.
+At the hardware level, it implements JTAG and SWD interfaces for ARM Cortex A-series and M-series microcontrollers.
+At the software level, it provides a “gdbserver” implementation and Flash programmer support for ranges of microcontrollers of various brands.
+The firmware of the Black Magic Probe is an open source project; the schematic of the hardware version 2.1 is available as well.

 The distinguishing feature of the Black Magic Probe is that it has native support for the GDB “Remote Serial Protocol”.
 In other words, it embeds the “gdbserver” stub.
 This means that you can directly connect to the debug probe with GDB, any IDE or front-end that uses GDB in the background, or any program that supports the Remote Serial Protocol.
 The Black Magic Probe requires neither drivers nor any middle-ware.

 Debugging with the Black Magic Probe

 To support the Black Magic Probe, we wrote a book on how to use the debug probe, with troubleshooting tips, plus several more advanced debugging techniques.
-Like the Black Magic Probe project itself, this book is open source (more accurately: licensed under the “BY-NC-SA” license).
-It can be downloaded in PDF and ODF formats from its GitHub project.
+This book is available as a free download in PDF format, from this site (see the Downloads & Resources section), or from its GitHub project.
 If you prefer a printed version of the book, you can buy it from from Lulu.
 Note, however, that the printed book may lag behind the PDF version —which is regularly updated to cover new releases of the firmware and the hardware.

-Other utilities handle firmware downloading (with options for serialization and code protection), or diagnosing your set-up if the Black Magic Probe does not work as expected.
+Other utilities handle firmware downloading (with options for serialization and code protection), profiling for performance optimization, or diagnosing your set-up if the Black Magic Probe does not work as expected.

 All utilities are available as ready-to-run binaries for Windows and Linux, in addition to the full source code (under the Apache v.2 open source license).
 Both can be found on the same GitHub project as for the book.